vadim-libraryon/strapi-plugin-icon-picker/README.md

 }
 ```

-To recolor via CSS, change the text color of the surrounding element — but this works only if your SVG uses currentColor (e.g. stroke="currentColor" or fill="currentColor").
+To recolor via CSS, change the text color of the surrounding element — but this only works if your SVG uses `currentColor` (e.g. `stroke="currentColor"` or `fill="currentColor"`).
 If your SVG has fixed fills/strokes, those will remain.

 ---

 ## Accessibility

 Icons are `aria-hidden` within the select; visible textual labels are used for clarity.
 Use meaningful filenames since they become the stored values.

 ---